raffaeleav/card-exchange/README.md

 </p>

-## Funzionalità
+## Features
-1) Acquistare carte da gioco collezionabili
+1) Purchase collectible trading cards
-2) Creare una discussione sul forum
+2) Create a discussion on the forum
-3) Partecipare a una discussione sul forum
+3) Participate in a discussion on the forum
-4) Lasciare una recensione di un prodotto acquistato
+4) Leave a review of a purchased product
-5) Scambiare carte con altri utenti
+5) Trade cards with other users

-## Dipendenze
+## Dependencies
 - [JDK 19](https://www.oracle.com/java/technologies/downloads/#java19 "JDK 19")
 - [Apache Tomcat 10](https://tomcat.apache.org/download-10.cgi)
 - [MySQL](https://dev.mysql.com/downloads/installer/)